sohdonald/hamster-rangers/notes.md

 don't sort your states, sort the copy of the arrays sortedRangers.sort()

+branch commands
+git branch displays branches
+git checkout [branch-name] switches to this branch

+how to make a branch
+git checkout -b [new-name]

+how to delete a branch
+git branch --delete [branch-name] this is for merged branches git branch -D [branch-name] for unmerged branches

+How to do a deploy?
+What can I do and can't do after an app is deployed

 would it be better to use routing for the switch statement in SummonMegazord?